Vector Pair In C++ - C++ Programming Tutorial

 Explanation:

-The above code is written to demonstrate the vector pair in c++.
-In this code, we have created a vector pair and added x and y coordinates.
-We then print the coordinates to the console.
-Note that the x and y coordinates are stored in separate vectors, accessed using the vector pair's first and second members.
-Once we have created the vector pair, we can add elements to the individual vectors in the pair using the push_back method, which is inherited from the std::vector class.
-In this example, we added three x coordinates to the first vector in the pair and three y coordinates to the second vector in the pair.
+The provided code showcases the usage of vector pairs in C++.
+Within this implementation, a vector pair is instantiated to contain x and y coordinates.
+Subsequently, the coordinates are displayed on the console.
+It is important to note that the x and y values are stored in distinct vectors, accessible via the first and second components of the vector pair.
+Following the creation of the vector pair, elements can be appended to the individual vectors using the push_back function, which is derived from the std::vector class.
+In this instance, three x coordinates were appended to the first vector, while three y coordinates were added to the second vector within the pair.

-Vector pairs are useful for storing and manipulating related data in C++.
-They can be used in many applications, from simple geometry problems to more complex data structures and algorithms.
+Vector pairs are valuable for managing and manipulating associated information in C++.
+They find application in various scenarios, ranging from basic geometry tasks to intricate data structures and algorithmic challenges.

 Example-3